-This section contains the Policies that will deliver the Objective(s) summarised in section 4.2, together with the justification and evidence upon which the Policies are based.
-In addition to the Policies, in some cases, Other Proposals have been included, as these form part of the Community aspirations and requirements that cannot be delivered by policy alone.
+This section contains the Policies that will deliver the Objectives summarised in section 4.2, together with the justification and evidence upon which the Policies are based.

+In addition to the Policies please also see the Proposals included in section 6, as these form part of the Community aspirations and requirements that cannot be delivered by policy alone.